Examining the evolution of the Supersoft X-ray Source RX J0513.9-6951: Results

 \subsection{Evolution of RXJ0513}

 Tabs.~\ref{tab:fit_chandra}~and~\ref{tab:fit_xmm} present the final results of our analysis, while Figs.~\ref{fig:spectra_all_chandra}~and~\ref{fig:spectra_all_xmm} show the comparison between the observed and model spectra.
 The temperatures~$\Teff$ derived from our LTE~models are higher than those found by \citet{McGowan_etal2005}, who used a blackbody model to fit the EPIC-PN spectra of~RXJ0513.
 In contrast, the radii obtained are much smaller than the values determined by the blackbody fits.
-Note that we fixed the hydrogen column density~$\nh$ at~$5.5\times 10^{20}$, whereas \citet{McGowan_etal2005} used a value of~$6.2\times 10^{20}$.
+It should be noted that we fixed the hydrogen column density~$\nh$ at~$5.5\times 10^{20}$, whereas \citet{McGowan_etal2005} used a value of~$6.2\times 10^{20}$.

 We can now examine the X-ray evolution of~RXJ0513 and compare the results with the optical brightness of the system.
 The optical light curve is presented in Fig.~\ref{fig:light_curve}, while for the optical data description we refer to \citet{McGowan_etal2005} and \citet{Burwitz_etal2008}.
 The observational dates of the investigated X-ray spectra are also marked in the figure.
 They cover three optical low states, corresponding to the~C0,~X1-8, and~C1-5 observational sequences.
 Spectra X1-6 correspond to the optical low state of the source, while~X7-8 depict an increase in optical flux, marking the transition to the optical high state.
 Similarly, during spectrum~C1, the transition to the optical low state begins; the source remains optically faint during C2-3, and the transition to the optical high state occurs during C4-5.